Ember Blog

 The ceremony of agile engineering has quietly spread to people for whom it was never designed.

-Linear is built for engineering teams running sprint cycles.
-For solo creators, freelancers, and small mixed teams, the sprint model adds overhead without adding clarity.
-Here's what a simpler approach looks like.
+Linear is built for engineering teams running sprints.
+For solo creators, freelancers, and small mixed teams, the sprint model adds overhead without clarity.

 A large industrial machine in a small workshop, representing oversized tools for small-scale work.